TimBishop42/finance-tracker-server/readme.md

 - start service

 ### Synology Nas
+** Just use the docker-compose portable file** Alternatively, set up a MariaDB instance
 #### Database
 - MariaDB works well on synology - download from package centre
 - Set up a new USer + DB in Maria